A Handbook for Members of the OMERS Plan

 Returning to work after retirement

-If you go back to work for an OMERS employer in a position that requires you to enrol in the OMERS Plan, you will be re-enrolled in the OMERS Plan (and your pension will stop) unless:
+If you go back to work for an OMERS employer in a position where you are eligible to enrol in the OMERS Plan, you will either be re-enrolled in the OMERS Plan or offered enrolment on a voluntary basis (depending on the position) unless:

 you specifically elect to continue receiving your pension and not re-enrol.